webnandroid/XMPP-Chat-using-Openfire-In-Web-And-Android/README.md

         pingManager.registerPingFailedListener(this);

   ```
   <br> After initializing connection .
-Now its time toconnect with our XMPP Server(Openfire).
-Don't try to run connection with XMPP server in UI thread.
+Now its time to connect with our XMPP Server(Openfire).
+Don't try to run connecting with XMPP server in UI thread.
 It should be implemented only in AsyncTask.

   ``` java